 5. Negotiate Lower Interest Rates

-Did you know you can negotiate your interest rates with your credit card issuer?
-A strong credit score or a history of on-time payments can give you leverage.
-Call your issuer, explain your situation, and request a lower rate.
+Did you know that you can negotiate your interest rates with your credit card issuer?
+A strong credit score or a history of on-time payments may give you leverage when requesting a lower rate.
+If you’ve been a responsible cardholder, call your issuer and explain your situation.
+Politely ask if they would consider lowering your interest rate, particularly if you’re experiencing financial hardship.

 6. Seek Professional Help Through Credit Counseling

-Credit counseling agencies provide personalized advice and may help you create a debt management plan (DMP).
-These plans consolidate your payments into one monthly amount and sometimes reduce your interest rates.
+If your credit card debt is overwhelming, you might benefit from professional help.
+Credit counseling agencies can provide personalized advice and help you create a debt management plan (DMP).
+DMPs consolidate your payments into one monthly amount, often reducing your interest rates and potentially lowering your monthly payment.

 7. Avoid New Credit Card Debt